16 Clever Ways to Repurpose Things You’d Normally Throw Away

-If Christmas cards are still crammed in a drawer or basket, punch a hole on in the corner of each one and loop them together with a string or metal ring.
-Now you’ve made a book for little ones who love to look at photos of people, especially other children.
+If you have old Christmas cards packed away, punch a hole in the corner of each one and loop them together with a string or metal ring.
+Now you’ve made a book for little ones who love to look at photos, especially of other children.

 4. Cardboard Boxes

-Once the cardboard boxes from your deliveries from Amazon and elsewhere have spent their required time in quarantine, they can be stacked to create houses for Barbies or stuffed animals.
+Your Amazon delivery boxes can be stacked to create houses for Barbies or stuffed animals.

 Here’s another option: Cut the bottoms out of boxes large enough to fit around your child.
 Help them decorate the boxes to look like a car, then use string or ribbon to create suspenders.
-Now you can hold speed-walking or running car races in the backyard or living room.
+Now you can hold speed-walking or running car races in the living room or backyard. or living room.

 To Use Around the House